 There is one Installation Guide for each type of system on which TETware is supported.
-This document describes how to install both TETware-Lite and Distributed TETware on a Windows NT system, and how to install TETware-Lite on a Windows 9x system.
+This document describes how to install both TETware-Lite and Distributed TETware on a Windows NT/2000/XP system.

 Throughout this document these operating systems are referred to collectively as Win32 systems.
 The individual system names are only used when it is necessary to distinguish between the two operating systems.